-Training in of Engineering Technician
+□ Training in Engineering Practice

-Training in engineering or engineering technology practice shall also be integrated throughout the curriculum as it is a key.
-In addition, exposure to professional engineering technology practice may also be obtained through a combination of the following:
+Training in engineering practice shall also be integrated throughout the curriculum as it is a key.
+In addition, exposure to professional engineering or engineering technology practice may also be obtained through a combination of the following:

-- (i) lectures/talks by guest lecturers from industry; - (ii) teaching staff with industrial experience; - (iii) courses on professional ethics and conduct; (iv) industry visits; - (v) an industry-based final year project; - (vi) regular use of a logbook in which industrial experiences are recorded; - (vii) study of industry policies, processes, practices and benchmarks; - (viii) interviewing engineering and engineering technology practitioners; - (ix) industry based investigatory assignments; - (x) direct industry input and advice to problem solving and projects assessment; and - (xi) industrial case studies.
+- (i) lectures/talks by guest lecturers from industry; - (ii) Teaching staff with industrial experience; - (iii) courses on professional ethics and conduct; - (iv) industry visits; - (v) an industry-based final year project; - (vi) regular use of a logbook in which industrial experiences are recorded; - (vii) industry research for feasibility studies; - (viii) study of industry policies, processes, practices and benchmarks; - (ix) interviewing engineering and engineering technology practitioners; - (x) industry based investigatory assignments;

+- (xi) direct industry input and advice to problem solving and projects assessment; and - (xii) industrial case studies.

 It is considered that there is no real substitute for first-hand experience in an engineering-practice environment, outside the IHLs.
-The ETAC advocates that all engineering-based teaching staff acquire some exposure to such experience, in addition to the other elements suggested, and make efforts to assist all students gain placements of suitable quality.
+The ETAC advocates that all engineering-based Teaching staff acquire some exposure to such experience, in addition to the other elements suggested, and make efforts to assist all students gain placements of suitable quality.